Jurassic Park: The Game

-Jurassic Park: The Game is an episodic graphic adventure video game based on the 1993 film Jurassic Park and released for the PlayStation 3, Macintosh, Microsoft Windows, and Xbox 360.
+Jurassic Park: The Game is a graphic adventure video game based on the 1993 film Jurassic Park and released for the PlayStation 3, Macintosh, Microsoft Windows, and Xbox 360.
 The game was developed and published by Telltale Games as part of a licensing deal with Universal Partnerships & Licensing.

 The game is set on the fictional island of Isla Nublar, the location of a dinosaur theme park known as Jurassic Park.
 The game is divided into four episodes, set during and after the events of the film.
 The plot focuses on the retrieval of a canister of dinosaur embryos, which were stolen by Dennis Nedry during the film and subsequently lost in the jungle.
 The game was announced in June 2010, and was released in November 2011, receiving mixed reviews from critics.

 Gameplay

 Jurassic Park: The Game is a point-and-click adventure game that utilizes quick time events (QTEs), in which the player presses a combination of buttons to progress.
 The player controls various characters throughout the game, which is played across four portions known as "episodes".
 The game has decision-based objectives and QTEs that affect gameplay.